This story first appeared on LivingBiggerWithColostomy.com.

 Let’s try to imagine 1938… and then imagine living with an ostomy in 1938.
 This was before the internet, before cellphones, before microwaves, before TV, before plastics.
 The stock market had crashed in 1929, followed by a decade named The Great Depression.
 It was a challenging time to live.
 In parallel, there was a decade of drought and crop-failure in the entire Midwest of North America, appropriately named the “Dirty 30s.”
 This was before the 2nd World War.
 This era was also before flanges and pouches or any other ostomy gear was invented.
 Ostomy patients were sent home after surgery with no collection device.
 No collection device!?!

-Mabel lived on the prairies in Western Canada, where summer temperatures rose to +40 degrees C (+104 F) and winter temperatures dropped to -40 degrees C (-40 F).
+Mabel lived on the prairies in Western Canada, where summer temperatures rose to +104°f and winter temperatures dropped to -40°f.
 The only heat in the house was the stove which burned coal, and when they had money, wood.
-There was no cold running water, it was pumped from a well – winter and summer.
+There was no cold running water, it was pumped from a well during winter and summer.
 There was no hot running water, they heated water in a large pot on the stove.
 There was no shower, no bathtub.

 No bathroom in the house, just an outhouse—a seat perched over a pit, in a small building 50 yards from the house.
 This outhouse experience, in winter when it was -40 degrees, was the origination of the expression “so cold it would freeze your ass off!”
 Personal ostomy clean-up was in the outhouse, probably with a pail of cold water.
-With no collection device supplied, available, or even invented yet, Mabel made do with rags or towels.
+With no collection device supplied, available, or even invented yet, Mabel made do with rags and towels.

 Mabel’s husband Walter was a practical and inventive man.
-He devised a tin-can with a belt-strap to contain the stool.
-This was leaky and stinky, but a big improvement over the very messy rags.
-The tin-can had to be strapped tightly around her waist to reduce the leakage (not prevent leakage… just reduce).
-The edge of the tin-can bit harshly into Mabel’s skin, and left a nasty red compression ring.
-Walter was a horseman who made his own horse-harnesses, so he built a leather collar to cover the tin-can edging.
+He devised a tin can with a belt strap to contain the stool.
+This was leaky and stinky, but a big improvement over using messy rags.
+The tin can had to be strapped tightly around her waist to reduce the leakage (not prevent leakage… just reduce).
+The edge of the tin can bit harshly into Mabel’s skin, leaving a nasty red compression ring.
+Walter was a horseman who made his own horse-harnesses, so he built a leather collar to cover the tin can edging.
 This was certainly more comfortable and leaked less, but it was difficult to clean the leather collar and the device still smelled.

 For all these years, I thought the hockey-tough-guy genes came from my father and his father.
-Mabel was way tougher than either of them.
-She had such an amazingly positive outlook on life, while quietly hiding the personal horrors of an ostomy.
+Mabel was way tougher than either of them with an amazingly positive outlook on life with an ostomy.